Sarah Taylor Silverwood is an artist based in Birmingham. She grew up in The Forest of Dean, Gloucestershire.

 Current projects include new public art works with Hospital Rooms (2024), Eastside Projects (2025), Meadow Arts (2025) and Fermynwoods (2023).
 Recent solo projects include Love Bugs at Chapter, Cardiff (2021), Daphne at Aspex Portsmouth (2020) and The New Art Gallery Walsall (2019), and Crowd Show at NN Contemporary (2018).
 Sarah was artist in residence at The British Consulate in Chicago (2014) and The University of Birmingham (2013), and recipient of the 2019 Feeney Fellowship.

 Her studio is at Grand Union and she is also a co-director of Modern Clay, a co-operative ceramics studio in Birmingham.
-You can buy work here in shop updates every few months, and it is also sold at Studio Outlet, Rabbits Road Press and East Bristol Contemporary.
+You can buy work at Studio Outlet, Rabbits Road Press and East Bristol Contemporary.
+In 2025 Sarah is launching a handmade tile company called Sunday Tiles.

 Get in touch if you’d like to say hi! hello@sarahsilverwood.com